-Thanks to the internet and modern technology, you only need a small investment to get your podcast up and running.
+Thanks to the internet and modern technology, you only need a small investment to get your podcast up and start advertising and marketing business opportunities.
 As you build an audience, you also establish yourself as an authority in your field.
 You also have an effective platform for promoting your services and products.

 Here is an overview of how to make a podcast, including the equipment you need, research required and where to distribute it.